wordpress-clients/hybrid/INSTALLATION.md

 This installation works on both OSX and Linux.
 Windows is not supported yet, if you want to help with that let us know: <https://github.com/shprink/wordpress-hybrid-client/issues/39>

-If you have problems with the installation, this tutorial <http://www.sitepoint.com/wordpress-hybrid-client-wordpress-powered-ios-android-apps/> might help.

 ### Preriquisites

 * NodeJS (recommended: 4.1.x)